2019 Home Renovation Costs Per Square Foot in Fairfield County

 Costs for a Connecticut kitchen renovation

-- Mid-range kitchen: A typical mid-range kitchen renovation in Fairfield County is priced at $335 psf, or $67,000 according to the Cost vs. Value report.
+- Mid-grade kitchen: A typical mid-grade kitchen renovation in Fairfield County is priced at $335 psf, or $67,000 according to the Cost vs. Value report.
 These figures are based on a 200-square-foot kitchen with laminate countertops, a standard sink, and faucet, with an energy-efficient range, built-in microwave, and ventilation system.
 It also includes a garbage disposal, custom lighting and resilient floorings such as vinyl, linoleum, or cork.
 New kitchens that Elizabeth’s architectural firm has worked on usually cost between $25,000 to $60,000, but it is easy to surpass that, she said.

 - High-end kitchen: For a kitchen renovation, this could mean fully custom cabinets, sourcing the best materials from overseas, and dealing with the added expense of a layout change, said Alfonso, a Sweeten contractor.
 A recent kitchen renovation he worked on came to $125,000.
 The cabinets alone were $70,000, the countertop material was shipped in from Italy, and changing the layout of the kitchen also bumped up the cost and involved substantial plumbing and electrical work.